YetiForceCompany/ckeditor-image-to-base64/README.md

-# Ckeditor image to base64 plugin for CKEditor 4
+# YetiForce Ckeditor image to base64 plugin for CKEditor 4

 Created by YetiForceCompany